getsentry/sentry-dart/.github/pull_request_template.md

 - [ ] I updated the docs if needed
 - [ ] All tests passing
 - [ ] No breaking changes
+- [ ] This is a test for path filters, don't merge.

 ## :crystal_ball: Next steps